AmmarQuresh1/AGX-public/README.md

 ## Architecture

-AGX treats the LLM as an untrusted planner, sandwiching it between a strict validator and a deterministic compiler.
+AGX implements a linear pipeline where the LLM functions as an untrusted planner.
+Its output is gated by a strict validator and only passed to the deterministic compiler if verified.

 ```mermaid
 graph LR